lightray22/andromeda-desktop-clients/README.md

 - C++17 compiler
 - cmake (>= 3.16)
 - Python3 (>= 3.8?)
+- Bash (if running tools/)

+# libandromeda

+### Libraries

+- OpenSSL (1.1.1 or 3.x) (libssl, libcrypto)

+libssl, libcrypto are dynamically linked so they must be available at runtime.

+Some other dependencies are included in thirdparty/ and built in-tree.

 ### Supported Platforms

 The following platforms are targeted for support and should work:

 - Debian/Ubuntu: `apt install make cmake g++ python3`
   - Ubuntu 20.04 amd64 (GCC 9.4)
   - Ubuntu 22.10 amd64 (GCC 12.2 or Clang 15)